• Skip to primary navigation

 The chilli bajji is also known as mirchi vada, mirch bajji, chilli bonda, or the mirch pakoda.

-Reasons to try Chilli Bajji RECIPE
+More Reasons to Try Chilli Bajji RECIPE

 • customizable filling